Mickael-Geerardyn/Mickael-Geerardyn/README.md

 I am following this training in parallel with my full time job as a consultant.
 About this job, i'm web integrator in a marketing team.
 I update the web pages by HTML/CSS and javascript/Jquery.

-In the near future, I'll like to become web developper on back-end with PHP/SYMFONY and others languages.
+In the near future, I'll like to become web developper on back-end with PHP/SYMFONY with a full time job.

 Here, you can find some projects about my job and my training.